oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 Next, the exergetic efficiency epsilon can be calculated for the different values of :code:`Tamb` in :code:`Tamb_range` by calling the :py:meth:`tespy.tools.analyses.ExergyAnalysis.analyse` method in a loop.
-The results are saved in the created data frame.
+The results are saved in the created dataframe and exported to a .csv file.

 .. code-block:: python